Canyon Lake, California: Politics

-Since its date of incorporation, all nine Republican gubernatorial candidates, all eight Republican presidential candidates, and all nine Republican senatorial candidates who qualified for the general election ballot carried Canyon Lake by a margin of at least 23 points, with Donald Trump in 2016, and 2020 as well as George W. Bush in 2000, and 2004 each carrying the city by a margin of over 50 points.
+Since its incorporation, all nine Republican gubernatorial candidates, all nine Republican presidential candidates, and all nine Republican senatorial candidates who qualified for the general election ballot carried Canyon Lake by a margin of at least 23 points, with Donald Trump in 2016, 2020, and 2024 as well as George W. Bush in 2000, and 2004 each carrying the city by a margin of over 50 points.
 Canyon Lake is also one of the few cities in California where Donald Trump received a greater percentage of the vote in 2016 than Mitt Romney did in 2012, as well as one of the few in the state where he received a larger percentage of the vote for re-election (in which he lost to Joe Biden) in 2020.